henri/lbackup_core/README.md

 Information relating to monitoring backups is availible from this URL :
 <http://www.lbackup.org/monitoring_multiple_backup_logs>

-Information relating to monitoring storage systems which are used for backup :
+Information relating to monitoring of storage systems which are used for backup :
 <http://www.lbackup.org/monitoring_backup_storage>